Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

-\paragraph{Comparison to standard covariate shift} Deploying full conformal prediction as prescribed for standard covariate shift (SCS) \cite{tibshirani2019conformal}, a heuristic that has no formal guarantees in this setting, often results in more conservative confidence sets than those produced by our method for feedback covariate shift (FCS; Fig.~\ref{fig:blue-marginal}d-f).
-To better understand when the outputs of these two methods will be more similar or different, note that both methods introduce weights on the training and candidate test data points when considering a candidate label.
-Comparing the forms of these weights therefore exposes when the confidence sets produced by the two methods will differ.
+Deploying full conformal prediction as prescribed for standard covariate shift (SCS) \cite{tibshirani2019conformal}, a heuristic with no formal guarantees in this setting, often results in more conservative confidence sets than those produced by our method (Fig.~\ref{fig:blue-marginal}).
+To understand when the outputs of these two methods will differ more or less, we can compare the forms of the weights that both methods introduce on the training and candidate test data points when considering a candidate label.

-First, observe that the weights assigned to the $i$-th training input, $X_i$, for FCS and SCS are both normalized ratios of the likelihoods of $X_i$ under a test input distribution and the training input distribution, $p_X$, namely:
+First, recall that for both feedback covariate shift (FCS) and SCS, the weight assigned to the $i$-th training score is a normalized ratio of the likelihood of $X_i$ under a test input distribution and the training input distribution, $p_X$, namely:

-respectively.
-The difference is that for FCS, the test input distribution, $\tilde{p}_{X; Z_{-i} \cup \{(X_\textup{test}, y)\}}$, is induced by a regression model trained on $Z_{-i} \cup \{(X_\textup{test}, y)\}$, and therefore depends on the candidate label, $y$, and also differs for each of the $n$ training inputs.
-In contrast, the test input distribution for the SCS weight, $p_{X; Z_{1:n}}$, is simply the one induced by the training data, $Z_{1:n}$, and is fixed for all the training inputs and all candidate labels.
+for FCS and SCS, respectively.
+For FCS, the test input distribution, $\tilde{p}_{X; Z_{-i} \cup \{(X_\textup{test}, y)\}}$, is induced by a regression model trained on $Z_{-i} \cup \{(X_\textup{test}, y)\}$, and therefore depends on the candidate label, $y$, and also differs for each of the $n$ training inputs.
+Consequently, for FCS the weight on the $i$-th training score depends on the candidate label under consideration, $y$.
+In contrast, for SCS the test input distribution, $p_{X; Z_{1:n}}$, is simply the one induced by the training data, $Z_{1:n}$, and is therefore fixed for all training scores and all candidate labels.